 We are still here for you 24 hours a day, seven days a week, over the phone and online.

-Unfortunately, it’s just not possible for now to do repairs where it’s difficult for our tradespeople to socially distance.
+There may still be a limited number of repairs we can’t do, where it’s difficult for our tradespeople to socially distance in confined spaces.
 Thanks for your understanding on this.

-If you need an essential repair, call us on 01506 416 438 or speak to your housing officer.
+If you need to report a repair, call us on 01506 416 438 or speak to your housing officer.

 Keeping you safe